 - The cost of your residence.
 The Overlook offers a wide variety of residences from apartment homes to cottages.
 Depending on the size of your residence, your entrance fee will vary accordingly.

-- Future care.
-Should your needs ever change, your entrance fee helps reduce the cost of any care you may receive at The Overlook.
-One of the biggest advantages of CCRCs is that you will have access to an entire spectrum of care right on campus!
-Should the need ever arise, you wouldn’t have to move to a new community.
-Instead you can receive top-notch care in a comfortable, neighborhood setting.
+- Life Care.
+If you choose a Life Care contract, your entrance fee helps reduce and stabilize the cost of any care you may receive at The Overlook, should the need arise in the future.
+And regardless of the contract you choose, one of the biggest advantages of CCRCs is that you will have access to an entire spectrum of care right on campus!
+If your needs change, you won’t have to move to a new community.
+Instead, you can receive top-notch care in a comfortable, neighborhood setting.

 Your entrance fee is also largely refundable.
 Exactly how much of it is refundable depends on the specific contract, and that refundability will decrease over time.
 But should you ever no longer reside at The Overlook, you or your family will get a substantial portion of your payment back.

 Two ways to pay: The Overlook offers two convenient contract options